The-Butovsky-Lab/Xenon_Manuscript_Science_2024/README.md

 Supp Fig.7 c-e | Xenon in IFNy blocker -mice | SuppFig7C-E_Xenon_IFNyblocker.Rmd | GSE272686 |
 Supp Fig 9 a-g | Xenon PK in APP.PS1 Tcells -mice | SuppFig9A-G_Xenon_PK_APPPS1_Tcells.Rmd | GSE272801 |

-The SuperSeries containing all sub-GSEs is  GSE277025.Each script contains all necessary steps to reproduce the analysis and figures presented in the manuscript.
+The SuperSeries containing all sub-GSEs is  GSE277025.
+Also, each script contains all necessary steps to reproduce the analysis and figures presented in the manuscript.
 Be sure to follow the usage instructions and install the required dependencies.

 ## Languages and Packages
 The code is primarily written in the following languages: